Aiven-Labs/demo-opensearch-python/README.rst

 To run those examples you need:

 * An OpenSearch® cluster.
-It can be `set it up manually <https://opensearch.org/downloads.html>`_ or you can use a fully managed service, such as `Aiven for OpenSearch <https://aiven.io/opensearch>`_.
+It can be `set it up manually <https://opensearch.org/downloads.html>`_ or you can use a fully managed service, such as `Aiven for OpenSearch® <https://aiven.io/opensearch>`_.
 * `Python 3.7+ <https://www.python.org/downloads/>`_.

 Install all dependencies::